- Page last reviewed: June 13, 2014

 - Swelling of glands in the cheeks or neck (rare).

-- Seizure caused by fever (about 1 child in 1,250 who get MMRV), usually 5-12 days after the first dose.
+- Seizure caused by fever (about 1 child in 1,250 who get MMRV), usually 5 to 12 days after the first dose.
 They happen less often when MMR and varicella vaccines are given at the same visit as separate shots (about 1 child in 2,500 who get these two vaccines), and rarely after a 2nd dose of MMRV.

 - Temporary low platelet count, which can cause a bleeding disorder (about 1 child out of 40,000).